angusdewer/dephaze-protocol/README.md

     (If Ξ < 1: boost φ³; If Ξ > 1: stabilize φ⁻³)

     Self-organized criticality emerges naturally, not through fine-tuning.

+ AXIOM_5: OCCAM_SELECTOR
+    When multiple Ψ configurations satisfy coherence,
+    the system selects the minimal topological order N where ∂(Complexity)/∂Ψ = 0.
+    (Nature always collapses to the simplest viable Φ³ spiral configuration.)
 }
 ```